Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 On crop cycles: The "3–4 cycles per year" figure is crop-specific.
 Capsicum runs 8–9 months per cycle — you get 1 to 1.5 cycles annually, not 3 or 4.
 Cucumber, with a 60–70 day cycle, gives 2–3 rounds per year on soil beds.
 Plan your finances around the crop you actually intend to grow, not a generalised figure.

-For a detailed capsicum farming guide, explore our Capsicum Guide).
+For a detailed capsicum farming guide, explore our Capsicum in Polyhouse: Profitable Farming Guide 2026.

 On subsidy: The NHB central subsidy is 50% of the government cost norm (₹1,000 per sq.m for NVPH).
 Actual construction costs in 2026 often run higher than the norm.
-Your effective saving on actual spend is closer to 35–40%, because the subsidy is calculated on the norm — not your real invoice.
+Your effective saving on actual spend is closer to 35–40%, because the subsidy is calculated on the norm.
 It is also back-ended and credit-linked: you build first with a bank loan, then the subsidy is credited to your loan account after government inspection (MIDH Guidelines 2025, NHB).

-Once the work order came through and construction began, the Agriplast team arrived at Arul's farm in Erode for a site inspection.
-What followed was not just a materials delivery — it was hands-on technical advisory.
+Once construction began, the Agriplast team visited Arul’s farm in Erode for a detailed site inspection.

 — Arul Shankar, Erode district, Tamil Nadu